-Geography is a diverse and dynamic subject, and covers issues such as sustainability, urban development, globalisation and people’s lived experiences of their environments.
+Geography is a diverse and dynamic subject.
+It covers issues such as sustainability, urban development, globalisation and people’s experiences of their environments.
 You’ll study how we interact with our cultural, social and physical environments.

-You can specialise in human or physical geography, or study a combination of both, and will benefit from interactive classroom and distance teaching, field trips and training in a range of research methods.
+You can specialise in human or physical geography, or you can study a combination of both.
+You will benefit from interactive classroom and distance teaching, as well as field trips and training in a range of research methods.

 You’ll learn about urbanisation, state restructuring, globalisation, geopolitics, agrifood, resource management and consumption.

-This programme will give you a global perspective by drawing on international case studies and examples, while maintaining a focus on New Zealand’s place in a changing world.
+This programme will give you a global perspective by drawing on international case studies and examples.
+It also maintains a focus on New Zealand’s place in a changing world.

-In advanced physical geography, you’ll explore our dynamic natural landscape, focusing on rivers, glaciers, coasts and past environments.
+In advanced physical geography, you’ll explore our dynamic natural landscape.
+You’ll focus on rivers, glaciers, coasts and past environments.
 These landforms are explored in depth through extensive fieldwork-based courses.

 Geography will prepare you to be a thoughtful and knowledgeable local and global citizen.
 You’ll develop important career skills in research, spatial analysis and evidence-based examination of the pressing issues facing New Zealand and the world today.